The Future of Car Buying is Here

 My journey from being a leary car-buying newbie to creating a platform that changes the way millennials and Gen Zers buy cars.

-We hit a strip of dealerships in Watertown, CT trying to find the perfect car for our needs (and budget).
+We hit a strip of dealerships in Watertown, CT, trying to find the perfect car for our needs (and budget).
 As expected, every conversation was a cringeworthy one.
-I watched dealers squirm and then eventually get angry while Uncle Frank bullied answers out of them and questioned them on their alleged transparency.
-He was so merciless that my wife wanted to give these poor guys a hug after our test drives.
+I watched dealers squirm and then eventually get angry while Uncle Frank bullied answers out of them.
+He questioned them on their alleged transparency.
+He was so ruthless that my wife wanted to hug these poor guys after our test drives.
 However, as unpleasant as it was to witness this unnecessary brutality for two consecutive weeks, it felt good to know I had an advocate.

-15 years ago, the term "mobile-friendly" didn’t exist, and what websites lacked in information, they made up for in font size and all caps.
+In the early 2000s, the term "mobile-friendly" didn’t exist.
+What websites lacked in information, they made up for in font size and all caps.
 But here's the thing that Lyamen and I discovered—not a lot has changed.
-Sure, dealership websites may look better, most of them are mobile-responsive and there are even some pretty good 3rd-party tools out there, but in general, the industry is moving at a significantly slower pace than the competitive forces that sit upon the horizon.
+Sure, dealership websites may look better; most of them are mobile-responsive.
+There are even some pretty good 3rd party tools out there.
+However, the industry is moving at a significantly slower pace than the competitive forces that sit upon the horizon.

 The dealership model is about to change.
 When?
 In 3…2…1...